TD22057/insteon-mqtt/README.md

   working with Home Assistant.
 See config.yaml for documentation on how to configure the MQTT templates and HASS inputs.

+- 12/04/2017: Should be finished with the command line tools and basic documentation this week at which point I'll create a dev branch and use the main branch for deliveries.

 ## Current Status